ayushman17/Tested-Marjoram/README.md

 ### Prerequisites

 * No previous knowledge necessary, but some experience in Scratch, HTML, or Javascript will help.
-* Knowing how to use a web browser, and word processing (copy and paste, select text, typing) is required.
+* Knowing how to use a web browser, and word processing is required.

 ### Materials